 You can also play games that involve more financial lessons like role playing a shop assistant or a banker.

-The only limit is your imagination and you don’t even need to buy anything.
+The only limit is your imagination.

 Financial Literacy is Important.
 Teach Kids About Money Now!

 The benefits of such an education are huge and far-reaching, impacting all eight pillars of self-care, and helping us face life’s challenges with more confidence.

 The resources in this post will help you get the financial education you and your children need.